bcgov/MOH-ALR/runbooks/Release-Runbooks/Sprint-9-Runbooks/Sprint-9 Runbook.md

 ## Post-Deployment Steps (30 mins)

-1.[ ]
+1.[x]
 ALR-1486 Uncheck the violation checkbox

 - Login as System Administrator, click on gear icon and open setup
 - Go to Object Manager and open Inspection Assessment Indicator
 - Open Assessment Question Status (Result) field in Fields & Relationships
 - Go to Assessment Question Status Pick list Values and Click edit Next to Non-compliant field and uncheck the violation checkbox.

-2.[ ]
+2.[x]
 ALR-1540 Delete Existing templates below in Org

 - Step 1 :- App launcher-> Document template designer ->delete below 3 templates and import one after other one by one
 - Step 2 :- First Import all 3 certificate template Json files and then replace with ppt and activate the template

 1.CertificateTemplateSN Json->CertificateBackground_SN.pptx
 2.CertificateTemplateSU Json ->CertificateBackground_SU.pptx

-Template for CertificateTemplateMH.Json failing to upload so follow below steps

-3.Clone CertificateTemplateSN->replace with CertificateBackground_MH.pptx → edit name of CertificateTemplateSN as CertificateTemplateMH
-Mapping Dataraptor Bundle Name -TransformBusinessLicense Data Extract Dataraptor Bundle Name - GetBusinessLicense save the template and activate it

-3.[ ]
+3.CertificateTemplateSN->replace with CertificateBackground_MH.pptx

+3.[x]
 ALR-1544

 - Login as System administrator, click on setup and open static resources,find “SumanLeadership“ and “Sue_Benford_Sign“ and Delete it.

-4.[ ]
+4.[x]
 ALR-1533

 - Deactivate the flow in every org with this story deployment:
 - Flow Name: GenerateRenewalsForAccounts

-5.[ ]
+5.[x]
 ALR-1562 Refer Jira for this step

-6.[ ]
+6.[x]
 ALR-1577 Assign PS in all the higher orgs till production

 - Log in as System Administrator
 - Assign the following Permission Set to all ALR Active Users (Business+Onshore+offshore) the necessary users
 - Permission Set - Business Milestones and Life Events Access

-7.[ ]
+7.[x]
 Flow status verification

 - Please verify if the latest version of the mentioned flows are activated in all orgs.
 If not, Please activate the latest version.
 - Flows
  1.Get Category List From Assessment Indicator Definition 2.add Inspection Tasks

- 8.[ ]
+ 8.[x]
 ALR-1586 List view deletion
 -From app launcher - EHIS Services - Go to Accounts(in home dropdown)->ListView->Residence Ready for Renewals->select settings->Delete

-9.[ ]
+9.[x]
 ALR-1587 refer jira

 DevOps checklist:

 1. Make sure you activated the templates CertificateTemplateMH , CertificateTemplateSN Json ,CertificateTemplateSU Json
-2. Validate the flows in org with Repo make sure active/inactive versions in branch which are deployed by devops should match in org3
+2. Validate the flows in org with Repo make sure active/inactive versions in branch which are deployed by devops should match in org
 3.Accounts-ListView->Residence Ready for Renewals is deleted sometimes its not deleting properly